amberframework/docs/recipes/debugging/vs-code-debug.md

 `pacman -S gdb lldb`

-> Note: Before continuing setting up the debugger make sure you have the above requisites install.
+> Note: Before continuing setting up the debugger make sure you have the above prerequisites installed.
 These settings have been verified for a MacOS and Linux's enviroments

 ## Steps

+> By convention project directory name is equal to your application name, if you have changed it, please update `${workspaceFolderBasename}` by your prefered name configured inside `shards.yml`

 ### 1. `task.json` configuration to compile a crystal project